chemlab/chemlab/docs/installation.rst

 .. image:: _static/licl.png
            :width: 600px

-Once you're setup you're ready to to dig in chemlab's features contained in the :ref:`user-manual`.
+Once you're setup, you're ready to to dig in chemlab's features.
+You may start from the :ref:`user-manual`.

 Developement
 ------------